Amazon Braket

 return hyperparams

-Hereās how the task is implemented using the Strangeworks SDK.
-For an example of running a simple hybrid job using Amazon Braket see Hybrid Jobs:
+Hereās how the script is implemented using the Strangeworks SDK.

 # Authenticate with your Strangeworks API key